stephen-cunningham/dialogflow-chatbot/README.txt

         In javascript, a struct is represented by an object.
 The JSON representation for struct is a JSON object.
         This file allows for JavaScript objects to be converted to structs.

+../clientapp
+    /public
+        contains all publicly available files, such as images /src
+        /components
+            contains all React components
+            /bot
+                contains all components relating to the bot /__test__
+                    contains some testing for the bot components /webpages
+                contains all components for the webpages

 ../config
     /keys.js
         this ensures that the right keys are used and instructs the application to load either develop.js or production.js as the configuration file